chimney regulations and laws in colorado

 Construction Rules Wood-burning fireplaces must have chimneys that exceed surrounding structures by at least 2 feet.

-Maintenance Annual cleaning and inspection are required to ensure safety and functionality, per NFPA standards.
+Maintenance Annual cleaning and inspection are required to ensure safety and functionality in accordance with NFPA standards.

 Inspection Level 1 inspection is required annually.